How to vote

 Voting by proxy

 Voting by proxy is a convenient way of voting if you are unable to get to the polling station.
-By proxy just means that you appoint someone you trust to vote on your behalf.
+A proxy just means that you appoint someone you trust to vote on your behalf.

 Voting by proxy can be useful if you fall ill and are unable to get to the polling station on election day, or if you are abroad during an election.
 It can be particularly useful if you are overseas in a country too far away to send back a postal vote in time for the election (for instance, if you are in the Armed Forces and deployed overseas).

-Last updated: 26 June 2024
+Last updated: 02 July 2024